-Some other notable findings might include: excessive panting and shortness of breath, infertility, extreme muscle stiffness (called “pseudomyotonia” - a very very rare symptom in Cushing’s disease), and high blood pressure.
+Some other notable findings might include: excessive panting and shortness of breath, urinary protein loss, infertility, extreme muscle stiffness (called “pseudomyotonia” - a very very rare symptom in Cushing’s disease), and high blood pressure.

 Aside from the symptoms described above, advanced untreated Cushing's disease puts a dog at risk for the following serious problems: